ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P2/README.md

 #endif // _PSTAT_H_
 ```
+**getpinfo(struct pstat *)** syscall interface is a bit complex.
+We should allocate a *pstat* variable in the user address space and tell to the system call the the results
+of the coll should be stored there.
+In other words, we pass a pointer to where we want the output results.
+In order to perform complex parameters in system calls (like this one)
+we need to access from the system call routine to the user stack pointer.
+Xv6 provdes some helpers to do that.
+Take look at the [xv6 book.](https://pdos.csail.mit.edu/6.828/2014/xv6/book-rev8.pdf) and search for **argint/argptr** helpers.

 **Random xv6 tip:** To run the xv6 environment, use **make qemu-nox.** Doing so avoids the use of X windows and is generally fast and easy.
 However, quitting is not so easy; to quit, you have to know the shortcuts provided by the machine emulator, qemu.
 Type **control-a** followed by **x** to exit the emulation.
 There are a few other commands like this available; to see them, type **control-a** followed by an **h.**